 This is another way to solve the High CPU usage in Windows 11/10.
 So, you can reduce the amount of data in the search indexer and fix the issue.

-- Open the Indexing Option and go to the Modify option to open the Indexed Location window.
+- Open the Indexing and Modify options to open the Indexed Location window.

 - Click the C: drive to expand its folder.